Pauan/blender-rigid-body-bones/README.md

 ## Useful tips

+* Blender often crashes, so save often!
+You should especially save right before playing an animation, since that's when most crashes happen.

 * Do not put any objects into the `RigidBodyBones` collection, they will be deleted.

    The `RigidBodyBones` collection can only be used by this add-on.